 The MTFM policy is an NHS England initiative, delivered with the support of the 15 AHSNs who work closely with their local Integrated Care Systems (ICSs).

-Providers wishing to implement any of the supported technologies, can contact their regional AHSN for support.
+Providers wishing to implement any of the supported technologies, can contact their local AHSN for support.

 Technologies included in the policy